 Wildlife & Animals – South Africa

 South Africa is a prime wildlife destination.
 All main safari animals are easily seen.
-Kruger National Park offers excellent general wildlife viewing, and the KwaZulu-Natal parks are the best places to see rhino.
+Kruger National Park offers excellent general wildlife viewing, and the KwaZulu-Natal parks are best to see rhino.
 In Sabi Sand, the main focus is on seeing the Big Five; it is famous for its habituated leopard.
-Seeing these normally shy cats is almost guaranteed here.
-Wildlife is scattered in Kgalagadi, but sightings in this arid environment tend to be exciting.

-The Cape Mountain zebra is endemic to South Africa and can be seen in Mountain Zebra National Park and some other parks in the Cape.
-The rare black wildebeest is also endemic to South Africa and can be found in some grassveld and Karoo reserves.
-Some dry-country specials can be seen in the Kalahari habitat.
+Cape Mountain zebra is endemic to South Africa and can be seen in Mountain Zebra National Park.
+The rare black wildebeest, another endemic to the country, thrives in grassveld and the Karoo reserves, and some dry-country specials can be seen in the Kalahari habitat.
 These include meerkat, gemsbok, springbok and bat-eared fox.

 Best Time for Wildlife Viewing